joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 I've created a Standard_B2ms _(2vCPU, 8GB RAM)_ virtual machine, called: WEBJEA-P01 in an Azure Resource Group called: webjea_prod

-This server is running: Windows Server 2019 Datacenter and is part of my Active Directory domain, I've also created a service account called: webjea_services.
+This server is running: Windows Server 2019 Datacenter and is part of my Active Directory domain; I've also created a service account called: webjea_services.

 ### Setup WebJEA